cs1302uga/cs1302-genlistadt/README.md

 * [Submission Instructions](#submission-instructions)
 * [Appendix - FAQ](#appendix---faq)

+## Course-Specific Learning Outcomes

+* **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
+* **LO1.d:** Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.
+* **LO2.a:** (Optional) Identify redundancy in a set of classes and interfaces, then refactor using inheritance and polymorphism to emphasize code reuse.
+* **LO2.b:** Define, throw, and propagate exceptions appropriately in a software solution.
+* **LO2.d:** Implement new generic methods, interfaces, and classes in a software solution.
+* **LO2.e:** Utilize existing generic methods, interfaces, and classes in a software solution.
+* **LO3.a:** Create and update source code that adheres to established style guidelines.
+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO4.a:** (Partial) Design, create and use interfaces in a software solution.
+* **LO4.b:** Utilize interface-based polymorphism in a software solution.
+* **LO7.c:** (Partial) Use common abstract data types and structures, including lists, queues, arrays, and stacks in solving typical problems.

 ## Academic Honesty

 You agree to the Academic Honesty policy as outlined in the course syllabus.